kitesi/music/README.md

 ## Requirements

--   VLC
+-   VLC (if you plan on listening to music or scrobbling)
 -   youtube-dl (if you plan on installing music)
--   playerctl (if you plan on scrobbling to lastfm)
+-   playerctl (if you plan on scrobbling to lastfm with vlc)

 ## Installation